-Let me start by saying that I believe that these assignments are critical to promote student success in the course- so, it's not because I don't think they are important!
-These assignments are not required because I am trying to increase grading equity in this course.
+I believe that these assignments are critical to promote student success in the course.
+These assignments are graded for effortful completion, not correctness.
+I am trying to increase grading equity in this course by removing grades that are associated with participation.
 Educational research supports that it is not equitable for a student's grade to be determined even in part by their behavior (participation), but rather that grades should only reflect understanding and knowledge of the course content.